caxsolindia/Cloudformation-AppConfig-ECS-Demo/README.md

 To use this CloudFormation script, you can create a new CloudFormation stack and provide the YAML code as the template.
 The stack will deploy the necessary resources and set up the integration between AWS AppConfig and ECS.

-### Note: The YAML code provided assumes that you have already created the required S3 bucket containing the referenced templates (vpc.yml, appconfig.yml, and ecs.yml) and the necessary AMI (Amazon Machine Image) for the ECS task execution role.
+Note: The YAML code provided assumes that you have already created the required S3 bucket containing the referenced templates (vpc.yml, appconfig.yml, and ecs.yml) and the necessary AMI (Amazon Machine Image) for the ECS task execution role.
 Ensure that you modify the template URLs and other parameters as per your environment and configurations.

+# Conclusion

+In conclusion, this project demonstrates the power of automation and infrastructure-as-code using CloudFormation to set up and integrate AWS AppConfig and ECS.
+By leveraging CloudFormation templates, the project enables streamlined configuration management for applications, allowing easy deployment and updates of configuration settings.
+This approach enhances scalability, reliability, and maintainability, providing a robust foundation for managing application configurations in AWS environments.